Exact augmented Lagrangians for constrained optimization problems in Hilbert spaces II: Applications: Applications to the calculus of variations

-In order to define an exact augmented Lagrangian for problem \eqref{prob:Nonholonomic} we will use the same technique as in the case of isoperimetric constraints.
-Namely, suppose that for all KKT points $(u_*, \lambda_*)$ of problem \eqref{prob:Nonholonomic} one has $u_* \in \overline{u} + MW_0^{n, 2}(\Omega; \mathbb{R}^d)$.
+In order to define an exact augmented Lagrangian for problem \eqref{prob:Nonholonomic} we will use the same technique as in the case of isoperimetric constraints, that is, we impose an additional assumption on the regularity of minimizers of problem \eqref{prob:Nonholonomic}.
+Namely, suppose that all KKT points $(u_*, \lambda_*)$ of problem \eqref{prob:Nonholonomic} satisfy the condition $u_* \in \overline{u} + MW_0^{n, 2}(E; \mathbb{R}^d)$.
 Then taking into account Theorem~\ref{thm:MixedSobolev} one can conclude that problem \eqref{prob:Nonholonomic} is equivalent to the following one:

 where the Hilbert space $X$ is defined in \eqref{eq:DerivSpace_MultiDim}.
 Arguing in the same way as in previous section, one obtains that the gradient of the functional $\widehat{\mathcal{I}}$ at a point $v \in X$ has the form $\proj_X P(v)$, where $P(v)$ is defined according to the equality \eqref{eq:MultidimCV_Grad} with $f_i$ replaced by $f$.
-In turn, the Nemytskii operator $\widehat{\mathcal{F}}(\cdot)$ maps $X$ to $L^2(\Omega; \mathbb{R}^{\ell})$ and is continuously Fr\'{e}chet differentiable.
+In turn, the Nemytskii operator $\widehat{\mathcal{F}}(\cdot)$ maps $X$ to $L^2(E; \mathbb{R}^{\ell})$ and is continuously Fr\'{e}chet differentiable.
 Applying \eqref{eq:NemytskiiOperatorDeriv} and integrating by parts one obtains that the Fr\'{e}chet derivative of $\widehat{\mathcal{F}}(\cdot)$ has the form $D \widehat{\mathcal{F}}(v)[h] = P_F(v) h$ for any $v, h \in X$, where